 Dialogue editing does weird things to the sound.
 When the dialogue is cut up it is obvious where the cuts are due to the ambient sound.
 To cover this up the editor will use an ambient track to smooth out all the cracks.
 It is always a good idea to take a fairly long recording of the noise of the environment you are in with no interference or background sound.
 Just make sure there’s no background noise, music or talking and record for a minute or so.

 As with any of your equipment, it is very important to test your kit before you set off.
 It is also a good idea to test it before you shoot.
-Take a short recording and play it back- there’s nothing worse than recording something really important, playing it back and the sound is terrible- all you need to do is test it first and make any adjustments if it needs them.
+Take a short recording and play it back - there’s nothing worse than recording something really important, playing it back and the sound is terrible.
+You'll save your editor a load of ballache if you check your audio after a crucial bit, after you change your settings or after shooting in unfamiliar conditions.

 Make sure you turn any music off when filming- we may not be able to use it because of copyright, but also, it ruins continuity as it means the editor can’t cut it into a sequence.